 China Tower made its trading debut in Hong Kong on Wednesday and the stock ended unchanged from its IPO price, extending the trend of lacklustre debuts and raising questions about investors’ appetite for high-profile tech listings.

 To continue reading, please subscribe.
+You will get

 We highly value independence.
-Yuan Talks is solely funded by subscriptions from readers like you.
+We are solely funded by subscriptions from thousands of readers like you.

 Already have an account?
 Sign In